Wondering how you’re going to get that project done? First, you need to define a workflow process. Read below to learn

 Start With the End in Mind

 When you’re first thinking about a workflow, you want to start with the end in mind.
-That is, look towards the end goal and then work backwards, so you can figure out the right path to get there.
+This means you shuold look towards the end goal and then work backward so you can figure out the right path to get there.
 This will help you determine your workflow process.

 From this perspective, you’ll want to ask yourself some questions, such as: what are the processes, workflows and systems needed to reach the endpoint in the project, and what are the best practices to employ?
 You’ll want to create a checklist and ask questions.
 Note who you’ll partner with and decide what leadership team will drive the whole endeavor.